Combat Clutter and simplify with LOVE. Less really is more.

 Most of us have too much stuff in our lives.
 Are you ready to clear away some of your excess baggage?

-Start with one room (or if you have a lot of excess, one drawer) and get rid of the clutter, junk, broken appliances, dust collector and trinkets.
+Start with one room and get rid of the clutter, junk, broken appliances, dust collectors, and trinkets.

-The STAY PILE.
+1. The STAY PILE.
+Use the LOVE acronym as you go through your items.
+If an item belongs in another room, immediately take it there and put it away.
 Anything that gets placed in this category must meet these requirements:

 L is for LOVE: You LOVE everything about it.